taimoor1234567/database-lab-engine/README.md

 - For the physical level, continuously updated state is supported ("sync container") making DLE a specialized version of standby Postgres.
 - For the logical level, full periodical refresh is supported, automated and controlled by DLE.
 To avoid downtime, it is possible to use multiple disks containing different versions of database.
 - Fast PITR to the points available in DLE snapshots.
-- Unuzed clones are automatically deleted.
+- Unused clones are automatically deleted.
 - "Deletion protection" flag can be used to block automatic or manual deletion of clones.
 - Snapshot retention policies supported in DLE configuration.
 - Peristent clones: clones survive DLE restarts (including full VM reboots).